Some Dunkin’ customers unhappy with revamped rewards program

-Under the old program, 200 points, which can be earned by spending $40, is enough to get customers a free drink.
+Under the old program, 200 points—earned by spending $40—was enough to get customers a free drink.
 With the new program, spending the same amount can only get a free cup of tea.
 If customers want a free coffee, they need to earn at least 500 points.
 For a “crafted” drink, which includes espressos and cold brew, 700 points are needed.

-Many of those dismayed with the new perks program took to Twitter to express their disappointment.

 Another wrote, “Booooo Hisssss.
 BOOOOOOO.”